tejas1995/exploReddit/README.md

 ## About

-exploReddit is a subreddit recommendation system, that suggests new subreddits for you to explore based on your commenting and submission history on Reddit.
+exploReddit is a subreddit recommendation system, that suggests new subreddits for you to browse based on your commenting and submission history on Reddit.

 ## Installation